 What is the difference between extraction hoods and recirculation hoods?

 When the air is extracted from your kitchen, it needs somewhere to go.
 It can either be sent outside (extraction hood) or it can be pumped through a filter and recirculated back into the kitchen (recirculation hood).
 Below is a more in-depth explanation of the two:

 The Extraction Hood

-These cooker hoods simply send the air outside through ducting; they do not filter or process it in any way.
-Although they are often more effective than the recirculation hoods because they are not doing anything with the air, they can be louder because more power is needed to push the air through the ducting.
-It is important to remember that because they use ducting to get rid of the air you need to plan that in right from the start, especially if you want the cooker hood above an island or against a non-external wall.
-The ducting can often be ugly and ruin the look of your kitchen if not planned in from the start.
-Plus, you’re limited on how long it can be and how many bends it can have; we recommend that you limit the length to 5 metres, reducing that by 1.2 metres for every 90° bend.
-If you’re not sure whether this fits with your plans, just give us a call to discuss.
+These cooker hoods simply send the air outside through ducting.
+They do not filter or process it in any way.
+Funnelling the air directly outside is more efficient and often more effective than recirculating it back into the room.
+However, ducted/extractor hoods can be louder because more power is needed to push the air through the ducting.
+It is important to note that, because they use ducting to channel the air outside, you will need to plan a route for the ducting right from the start, especially if you want the cooker hood above an island or against a non-external wall.
+The ducting can often be ugly and ruin the look of your kitchen if left to the last minute.

 The Recirculation Hood